 #/*=== recurrence section 501 words ===*/

 One of the most powerful ways of identifying key elements and deleterious mutations in cancer is through recurrence analysis, which attempts to discern which regions of the genome are more heavily mutated than expected.
 There are two challenges associated with such analysis.
-First, the mutation process introduces confounding factors (in the form of both external genomic factors and local context effects), which can result in many false positives or negatives (see Supp.
+Firstly, the mutational process introduces confounding factors (in the form of both external genomic factors and local context effects), which can result in many false positives or negatives (see Supp.
 File/Section(?)
 X).
 Secondly, traditional burden tests often neglect the interplay among annotation categories, and they thus test regions separately.
-Consequently, these tests are sometimes unable to identify distributed mutation signals from biologically relevant regions, thereby limiting the functional interpretation of the burdened regions.
+Consequently, these tests are sometimes unable to identify distributed mutational signals from biologically relevant regions, thereby limiting the functional interpretation of the burdened regions.

 In contrast, we integrate the ENCODE resources at two levels for better recurrence analysis.
-First, we predict an accurate local BMR by regressing out the confounding effects of features in a cancer-specific manner (see Supp.
+Firstly, we predict an accurate local BMR by regressing out the confounding effects of features in a cancer-specific manner (see Supp.
 File/Section(?)
 X).
-Specifically, we prepared a covariate matrix by normalizing 475 features from ENCODE to remove the external confounding effects to BMR.
-We then separated the whole genome into 64 categories according to the local 3 mers and run separate regression models to further eliminate the internal context effect.
+Specifically, we prepared a covariate matrix by normalizing 475 features from ENCODE to remove the confounding external genomic effects to BMR.
+We then separated the whole genome into 64 categories according to local 3 mers and run separate regression models to further eliminate the internal context effect.
 In contrast to methods that use unmatched data \{cite MutsigCV}, our regression-based approach demonstrates that matched data usually provides higher BMR prediction precision (Fig 2A, see also Supp.
 File/Section(?)
 X).
 For example, in breast cancer, the correlation between observed and predicted mutation counts over 1-megabase bins (ρ) using replication-timing signals (from MCF-7) increases from XX to XXX relative to that using data from HeLa-S3.
 Furthermore, despite the possibly high correlations in signal tracks, various functional characterization assays from ENCODE usually represent different biological mechanisms that affect mutagenic progresses (see Supp.
 File/Section(?)
 X).
 Thus, it is important to integrate these features to infer BMR (Fig 1B).
-For example, ρ only ranges from xxx-xxx using matched replication timing, but its range increases to xxx-xxx by adding 1 PC from the remaining covariates.
-It progressively increases to the xxx-xxx regime by adding PCs to the full model through forward selection (Fig 1B, see Supp.
+For example, ρ only ranges from xxx-xxx using matched replication timing, but its range increases to xxx-xxx by adding 1 principal component (PC) from the remaining covariates.
+Indeed, it progressively increases to the xxx-xxx regime by adding PCs to the full model through forward selection (Fig 1B, see Supp.
 File/Section(?)
 X).
 Such noticeable improvements in BMR estimation significantly improve burden analyses (see below).

-As oppose to separately testing standalone annotation categories, we employed our extended gene (detailed above) as joint test units (see Supp.
+As opposed to separately testing standalone annotation categories, we employed our extended gene neighborhood (detailed above) as joint test units (see Supp.
 File/Section(?)
 X).
 Such a scheme allows for the accumulation of weak mutation signals distributed across multiple biologically relevant functional elements, which may otherwise be lost if evaluated under individual tests (Fig. Sx in Supp. section X).
-We demonstrate that our scheme can effectively remove false positives and discover meaningful burdened regions (Fig 2C).
+We demonstrated that our scheme can effectively remove false positives and discover meaningful burdened regions (Fig 2C).
 For example, in the context of leukemia, our analysis identified well-known drivers (such as TP53 and ATM) as well as other genes (such as BCL6) that were missed by the analysis of coding regions.
-In addition, BCL6 demonstrates strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene should be used as an annotation set for recurrence analysis.
+In addition, BCL6 demonstrates strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene neighborhood should be used as an annotation set for recurrence analysis.

 Extensive rewiring events of several transcription factors in cancer